Find Grad Schools

 55 Yearly Graduations

 Indiana University - Bloomington tops the list of the most popular school in the U.S. for music majors who are seeking their graduate certificate.
 Roughly 43,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,312 per year, while in-state graduate students, on average, pay $10,133 per year.
+The average in-state tuition for full-time undergraduates is $10,012 per year, while in-state graduate students, on average, pay $10,033 per year.
 During the most recent year for which we have data, 55 people received their graduate certificate in music from IU Bloomington.
-About 50% of this group were women, and 11% were students from an underrepresented racial-ethnic group.
+Of these students, 51% were women and 13% were members of underrepresented racial-ethnic groups.

 #2